ruthrootz/learn-vim/README.md

 Advice for MacOS users: To get [NERDTree](https://github.com/preservim/nerdtree) to work with the [devicons](https://github.com/ryanoasis/vim-devicons) plugin, I had to install a ["nerd font"](https://www.nerdfonts.com/) onto my computer.
 For MacOS all you have to do is download the nerd font of your choice, install it (which will add it to Font Book) and then make sure your terminal app uses that font for non-unicode characters.
 (You can't use MacOS's default Terminal app if you want cool colors, fyi, since Terminal doesn't allow more than a handful of different colors.
 I use iTerm2.)

+When you see <leader> in the tables above, it means, in my case, spacebar.
+You can set the leader key to be any unused key.

-One extra thing I did: In System Preferences I remapped my caps lock key to be my escape key so it's easier/faster to exit insert/visual mode.
+In System Preferences I remapped my caps lock key to be my escape key so it's easier/faster to exit insert/visual mode.

 #